Gerontocracy

-A gerontocracy is a form of rule in which an entity is ruled by leaders who are substantially older than most of the adult population.
+A gerontocracy is a form of rule in which a political entity is ruled by leaders who are substantially older than most of the population.
 In many political structures, power within the ruling class accumulates with age, making the oldest individuals the most powerful.
 Those holding the most power may not be in formal leadership positions, but often dominate those who are.
-In a simplified definition, a gerontocracy is a society where leadership is reserved for elders.
+In simple terms, a gerontocracy is a society in which power is reserved for elders.

-Although the idea of the elderly holding power exists in many cultures, the gerontocracy has its western roots in ancient Greece.
-Plato stated that "it is for the elder man to rule and for the younger to submit".
-An example of the ancient Greek gerontocracy can be seen in the city-state of Sparta, which was ruled by a Gerousia, a council made up of members who were at least 60 years old and who served for life.
+The idea of the elderly holding power exists in many cultures, with African gerontocracy having its roots in West Africa, and it is still being practiced by Amedokhian people and many other Esan communities.
+In Ancient Greece, Plato stated that "it is for the elder man to rule and for the younger to submit".
+An example of the Ancient Greek gerontocracy can be seen in the city-state of Sparta, which was ruled by the Gerousia, a council made up of members who were at least 60 years old and who served for life.

-In democracies, gerontocracy is connected to higher voter turnout with age and can result in disproportionate pension spending.
+In democracies, gerontocracy is associated with a higher voter turnout with age and can result in disproportionate pension spending.

 In political systems

 Africa

 Reporting on the then 92-year-old Paul Biya's campaign for an eighth term as president of Cameroon, NPR noted a high rate of elderly heads of state across Africa, including Peter Mutharika of Malawi, Yoweri Museveni of Uganda, Alassane Ouattara of the Ivory Coast, Teodoro Obiang Nguema Mbasogo of Equatorial Guinea and Emmerson Mnangagwa of Zimbabwe.
-At the time of the article's writing, Mutharika was 85 years old and Museveni was 81, while the latter three were all 83.
-Biya himself was the oldest non-regent incumbent head of state.
+Mutharika was then 85 years old and Museveni was 81, while the latter three were all 83.
+Biya himself was the oldest incumbent head of state in the world.